-For the past 41 years, the San Francisco Decorator Showcase has raised over $16 million to benefit the San Francisco University High School financial aid program.
+For the past 41 years, the San Francisco Decorator Showcase has raised nearly $16 million to benefit the San Francisco University High School financial aid program.
 This event allows hundreds of deserving Bay Area students access to a world-class college preparatory education.

 UHS is committed to building a community that reflects and embraces the great diversity of the San Francisco Bay Area.
 Almost one quarter of UHS students receive financial aid.
 The UHS Financial Aid program provides over $2,600,000 in grants annually, with average grants covering 68% of tuition.